Code-Institute-Submissions/Discover-Malta/README.md

 * [Font Awesome](https://fontawesome.com/) for various icons.
 * [Google Places API](https://developers.google.com/places/web-service/overview) and [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview) for adding the map and seacrh box to my site.
 * [Latlong.net](https://www.latlong.net/) to find the latitude and longitude for Malta and the map markers.
+* [Favicon.io](https://favicon.io/favicon-generator/) to create the image used for the favicon.
+* [Favicon-generator.com](https://www.favicon-generator.org/) to turn the image into a favicon.

 # Deployment